Robbie Coltrane: Personal life

-Coltrane met Rhona Gemmell, a pilates instructor, in the late 1980s.
-The couple had two children; son Spencer (b.
-1992), and daughter Alice (b.
-1998).
-Coltrane and Gemmell married in 1999, but separated in 2003 and later divorced, however the two remained close.
+Coltrane met Rhona Gemmell, then a student at Glasgow School of Art, in the late 1980s.
+The couple had two children.
+Coltrane and Gemmell married in 1999, but separated in 2003 and later divorced, although they remained close.

 In February 2005, Coltrane appeared at a Scottish Labour event, in which he said on the question of Scottish independence "It's a very complicated issue.
 I would think, probably, eventually I would like to see independence but only an independent Labour Scotland", while adding "It would have to be terribly carefully considered.
 There are all sorts of advantages to being part of the United Kingdom and it would be foolish to throw it away immediately" and "I have no time for the nationalists – all they can do is split the vote for home rule and let the Tories in".

+Coltrane expressed support for J. K. Rowling over critics' accusations of transphobia.
+In a Radio Times interview, he said that he felt that she had not said anything offensive, but rather that there was "a whole Twitter generation of people who hang around waiting to be offended."
+He refused to elaborate, saying that he "[didn't] want to get involved in all of that because of all the hate mail and all that shit, which [he didn't] need at [his] time of life."

-Illness and death
+Health and death

 Coltrane suffered from osteoarthritis in later life.
-He said he was in "constant pain all day" in 2016, and from 2019 onwards; he used a wheelchair.
+He said he was in "constant pain all day" in 2016, and, from 2019 onwards, he used a wheelchair.

-Coltrane died at Forth Valley Royal Hospital in Larbert, Scotland, on 14 October 2022, at the age of 72.
+Coltrane died at Forth Valley Royal Hospital in Larbert, on 14 October 2022, at the age of 72.
 He had been ill for two years prior to his death.
-His death was registered by his ex-wife Rhona Gemmell, the death certificate listed the causes as multiple organ failure complicated by sepsis, a lower respiratory tract infection, and heart block.
-He had also been diagnosed with obesity and type 2 diabetes.
+His death was registered by his ex-wife Rhona Gemmell; the death certificate listed the causes as multiple organ failure complicated by sepsis, a lower respiratory tract infection, and heart block.
+He had also been diagnosed with type 2 diabetes.